Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Render each light

-Render each light will render all selected AOVs for each available light.
+Render each light will render selected AOVs for each available light.
 This is useful when you want intricate lighting control in comp.
 However, make sure to only render the targets that get affected by different lights to avoid saving duplicate AOVs.

 Apply color space